 For patients undergoing general anesthesia, the anesthesia care provider needs to be aware of the concomitant use of a local anesthetic containing epinephrine, as epinephrine can produce dysrhythmias when used with halogenated hydrocarbons (e.g., halothane).1 Local anesthesia also has been reported to reduce pain in the postoperative recovery period after general anesthesia.32

-- Particular attention should be paid to local anesthetic doses used in children (see Table 1).
+- Particular attention should be paid to local anesthetic doses used in children (see Table 1 in PDF).
 To avoid excessive doses for the patient who is going to be sedated, a maximum recommended dose based upon weight should be calculated.

 - The dosage of local anesthetic need not be altered if nitrous oxide/oxygen analgesia/anxiolysis administered.